Woman accused of seriously injuring teen after striking him with car, leaving scene in north Spokane

 She told police she did not believe she hit the person.

 Big Beaver made her first appearance in court Tuesday and is scheduled for an arraignment Wednesday.
-She was not listed in the Spokane County Jail Thursday night.
+She was not listed Thursday night in the Spokane County Jail.